ggerganov/kbd-audio/README.md

   ---

-* **keytap2-gui** *(work in progress)*
+* **keytap2-gui** record.kbd n-gram-dir [-pN] [-cN] [-CN]

   Detect pressed keys via microphone audio capture.
 Uses statistical information (n-gram frequencies) about the language. **No training data is required**.
-The *'recording.kbd'* input file has to be generated via the **record-full** tool and contains the audio data that will be analyzed.
-The *'n-gram.txt'* file has to contain n-gram probabilities for the corresponding language.
+The *'record.kbd'* input file has to be generated via the **record-full** tool and contains the audio data that will be analyzed.
+The *'n-gram-dir'* folder file has to contain n-gram probability files for the corresponding language.

-      ./keytap2-gui recording.kbd n-gram.txt
+      ./keytap2-gui record.kbd ../data

   <a href="https://i.imgur.com/LRnTkPA.jpg" target="_blank">![keytap2-gui](https://i.imgur.com/LRnTkPA.jpg)</a>